When you scroll through your social media feeds, sometimes, you wish you could swap places with people living your ideal lifestyle.

 The term “lifestyle design” exploded after Tim Ferriss wrote the book The 4-Hour Workweek.
 Although the concept of designing your life wasn’t new, he made it a lot more popular.

-While most people live the life designed by their society, culture, and family, lifestyle designers break the societal pre-conditioning.
+While most people live a life designed by their society, culture, and family, lifestyle designers break the societal pre-conditioning.
 They question and re-think everything from education, work, retirement, relationships, location, travel, dreams, beliefs, values, passion, purpose to their day-to-day lifestyle.

 So how do they make it happen?